willburr/web-crawler/README.md

 ### Options

-`webcrawler` provides the following options:
+`webcrawler` provides the following options which are not required:
 * `-l` `--limit`: the maximum number of URLs to display
 * `-ua` `--user-agents`: strings to use as User-Agent header in request